-Deepfake video is created by using two competing AI systems -- one is called the generator and the other is called the discriminator.
-Basically, the generator creates a fake video clip and then asks the discriminator to determine whether the clip is real or fake.
-Each time the discriminator accurately identifies a video clip as being fake, it gives the generator a clue about what not to do when creating the next clip.
+Deep fake content is created by using two competing AI algorithms -- one is called the generator and the other is called the discriminator.
+The generator, which creates the phoney multimedia content, asks the discriminator to determine whether the content is real or artificial.

 As the generator gets better at creating fake video clips, the discriminator gets better at spotting them.
 Conversely, as the discriminator gets better at spotting fake video, the generator gets better at creating them.